KatieHYT/cradle-django/README.md

 Go into the repo.

 - Step-3:
-  Edit the following 5 paths in `cradle/settings.py` to the paths on your machine.
+  Edit the following information in `cradle/settings.py` to the paths on your machine.
   - OPENAI_API_KEY
   - RAW_REVIEW_DIR
   - FILTER_REVIEW_DIR
   - GUIDE_PATH
   - STOREID2STORENAME_MAP_PATH
+  - PUBLIC_IP

 - Step-4: